JeffPadgett/PizzaToppingsCodingChallenge/readme.md

-# Project Title

-Pizza Toppings Coding Challenge
+# Pizza Toppings Coding Challenge

 ## Installing
 Download repo, run in Visual Studio by clicking the green run arrow or by just simply hitting Ctrl + F5.